-Class timetable, showing lesson times, can be accessed through the ISR Portal.
+Class timetables, showing lesson times, can be accessed through the ISR Portal.

 The school day starts officially with period 1 commencing at 08:15.
-There are five 50-minute lessons and two 45-minute lessons each day and the school day finishes at 15:15.
-There is a 15-minute homeroom period each day where advisors foster relationships with their students and important information is shared.
-Lunch runs from 12:50 to 13:35.
-Students may bring their own lunch or parents may purchase a hot lunch served in the cafeteria.
+There are seven 50-minute lessons each day and the school day finishes at 15:20.
+There is a 50 minute Advisory period each week where advisors foster relationships with their students and important information is shared.
+There is also a 50 minute Mission and Service class each week.
+Lunch runs from 11:55 to 12:45 for Grades 6 - 8 and from 12:45 to 13:35 for Grades 9 - 12.
+Students may bring their own lunch or parents may purchase a hot lunch served in the Cafeteria located in Delicio.